AprilWei001/NIM/README.md

 ## Fine mapping

-### Install SuSiE
+### Information about SuSiE
-Information about Susie can be found at [SuSie Github](https://stephenslab.github.io/susie-paper/index.html).
+Information about Susie can be found at [SuSie GitHub](https://stephenslab.github.io/susie-paper/index.html).
 It is an R package for fine mapping.

 ### Benchmark Susie with simulated data